deepatlas/da-demo-maps/openaq/README.md

 * **default.openaq_germany_2017_to_now_for_kepler** view:
   is based on default.openaq_germany_2017_to_now view and contains data prepared for kepler.gl:
   * data is grouped by day, country, city, location, latitude, longitude, averagingperiod_value, averagingperiod_unit, attribution_name, attribution_url, sourcename, sourcetype, mobile;
-  * there are 10 new calculated columns per row (2 columns for each parameter): '{parameter}_avg_value' and '{parameter}_avg_index' (calculated as per table above).
+  * there are 11 new calculated columns per row:
+    * 2 columns for each parameter: '{parameter}_avg_value' and '{parameter}_avg_index' (calculated as per table above);
+    * column 'state' which points to federal state where combination of latitude and longitude belongs to.
+Geospatial functions are used for that: ST_Contains function checks which air quality station locations (described by ST_POINT(longitude, latitude)) are in each federal state (described by ST_POLYGON(state_boundaries_wkt)).

 * **default.openaq_germany_2017_to_now_for_tableau** view:
   is based on default.openaq_germany_2017_to_now view and default.state_boundaries_germany table and contains data prepared for Tableau:
   * there is a new calculated column 'state' which points to federal state where combination of latitude and longitude belongs to.
+Geospatial functions are used for that: ST_Contains function checks which air quality station locations (described by ST_POINT(longitude, latitude)) are in each federal state (described by ST_POLYGON(state_boundaries_wkt)).

 ## Visualization tools
   * kepler.gl: https://kepler.gl/